 Wearing a face mask can also cause you to socialize less with coworkers and just feel generally disconnected from the people who surround you at work.

-Face masks are obviously extremely important and we have to wear them, but they come with a lot of disadvantages as well.
+Face masks are obviously extremely important and we have to wear them, but they come with disadvantages as well.
 For employees who suffer from anxiety or claustrophobia, wearing a face mask can be extremely stressful.

 Also, for employees who have COPD or asthma, they may not be able to wear a face mask.
 Other face-covering options exist but they come with issues as well.
 Such as plastic face shields and the way they fog up when a person talks.